TerriaJS/TerriaMap/README.md

-For instructions on how to deploy your map, see [](docs/deploying/deploying/).
+For instructions on how to deploy your map, see [the documentation here](doc/deploying/deploying-to-aws.md).